These White Chocolate Chip Cookies with Toasted Coconut are the chewiest and softest cookies with loads of toasted coconut and white chocolate chips.

 I have a full post on three different ways to toast coconut.
 You can do it on the stovetop, in the microwave, or in the oven.
 You decide which way is best for you.

 Just make sure the coconut has cooled completely before adding it to the cookie dough!

 How to make white chocolate chip cookies with toasted coconut?

 Combine the wet ingredients and the dry ingredients separately then mix the two together.
 Mix until the dry ingredients are almost fully mixed in.

 Add the toasted coconut and white chocolate chips then gently fold everything together with a silicone spatula.
-For best results, refrigerate the dough for at least 1 hour before baking the cookies.

 Shape the dough into balls and place them on a baking sheet.
 Bake the cookies just until the edges are set and begin to turn light brown but the center of the cookie looks soft.
 This will give you the chewiest texture once they’ve cooled.

 Tips for white chocolate chip cookies

 - Don’t want to roll the cookies?
 No problem.
 Simply use a 1-1.5 tablespoon-sized cookie scoop and plop the dough right onto the baking sheet.